 Financial assistance.
-During FY24, UWSWCD will work to finalize the establishment of a grant management system to offer financial assistance for on-the-ground conservation and education efforts for partner and community requests, and UWSWCD-initiated projects.
+During FY25, UWSWCD will continue to work to finalize the establishment of the grant management system, as well as the long-term grant strategy.

-Section 6 - Budget Scenario for FY24
+Section 6 - Budget Scenario for FY25

-UWSWCD's budget for FY24 reflects the continued commitment to implement core components of the District's 2020-25 Strategic Plan and pursue the conservation priorities adopted by the Board of Directors.
+UWSWCD's budget for FY25 reflects the continued commitment to implement core components of the District's 2020-25 Strategic Plan and pursue the conservation priorities adopted by the Board of Directors.
 The Strategic Plan is available on the UWSWCD website: www.uwswcd.org.